Advanced Practice Nurses

 Earnings

-Nurses employed in private clinics of government facilities as well as those employed in hospital...
+Nurses employed in private clinics or government facilities, as well as those employed in hospita...

 Work Environment

 The U.S. Department of Labor predicts shortages of advanced practice nurses will continue over the next several years.
-APNs with the proper credentials and certification should have no trouble finding posts in a wide variety of health care facilities.
-The Department of Labor predicts much faster than average growth for both advanced practice nurses (28%) and registered nurses overall (12%) thro...
+APNs with the proper credentials and certification should be able to find posts in various healthcare facilities.
+The Department of Labor predicts much faster than average growth from 2022 to 2032 for nurse anesthetists, nurse midwives, and nurse practitioners (38%) and faster ...